Our directors are diverse. We are:

 - Public officials with the public’s best interests at heart.

 We are united by our common vision: that the lands we call home will remain productive, beautiful, and healthy, so that our children and our children’s children can share our love of the lands we call home.

-- Secretary – Glen Busch: Avid outdoorsman.
+- Vice-Chair – Glen Busch: Avid outdoorsman.
 Environmental planner and cartographer at BIO-WEST, Inc in Logan, Utah.
 Master’s Degree from Utah State University in Bioregional Planning.
 Member of several local nonprofit organizations involved with trails, non-motorized recreation, sustainability, and environmental education.
 Participates in community visioning processes, agricultural preservation, and open space preservation.

 - Treasurer – Crista Sorenson: M.S. in Plant Science from Utah State University with emphasis in Sustainable Systems and Outrech.
 Living in Logan since 2009, Crista has a passion for local agriculture and food, and as a mother cares about the environment she will leave for her children.
 “My grandfather grew up in Smithfield.
 As a child we would often visit Logan Canyon and Bear Lake for large family get-togethers.
 I worry that much of this beautiful valley is going to be developed as the family farms die out.”

 - Dave Rayfield: Entrepreneur, sportsman, small business owner, trails and outdoor recreation proponent, chairman of Cache County Critical Lands Task Force and the 2008 Proposition 1 Open Space Initiative for Cache County.
 Dave has been fighting for land conservation in Cache Valley for two decades.
 Founding member of BRLC.

 - Mark Brunson

 - Bryan Dixon